maudis73/rhsi-migration-demo/README.md

 machine.

-We are going to show how the backend can be moved to Openshift and use RHSI to enable the frontend to connect to the backend using a dedicated service network.
+We are going to show how the backend can be moved to Openshift and use RHSI to enable the frontend to connect to the backend using a dedicated service network, withoind need of reconfiguring the frontend.

 <!-- <img src="images/entities.svg" width="640"/> -->